hsahackr/phpWebForwarder/README.md

 You need ...

 #### A host ####
 Any computer running a HTTP server with your web project.
-Can be Windows, Linux, Max.
+Can be Windows, Linux, MacOS.
 ARM Linux is also supported.

 #### A logMeIn Hamachi account ####
 (Or any other VPN service which allows HTTP connections.)